 I work as a PhD student in the Programming Languages Research Group at TU Delft since May 2016, under supervision of Dr. Sebastian Erdweg.
 I received my Master’s degree in Computer Science at TU Darmstadt in 2015.

 My PhD topic is to evolve legacy software systems to domain-specific languages (DSL).
-Legacy code bases become harder to maintain the larger the size and the more technical debt that has been accumulated over the years.
+Legacy code bases become harder to maintain the larger their size and the more technical debt has been accumulated over the years.
 The use of DSLs can mitigate this problem, because they solve problems of a particular domain and depend less on a specific technology.
 However, manually refactoring the legacy code base to DSLs is a huge effort and an error-prone process.
-To this end, I will develop a tool that uses DSL definitions to automatically detect possible refactoring sites and refactor legacy code to DSL code.
+To this end, I want to develop a tool that reads in DSL definitions to automatically detect possible refactoring sites and refactor legacy code to DSL code.

 The semantics of DSLs is often defined by a transformation of the abstract syntax tree (AST) of a DSL to the AST of a host language.
 A language for describing these transformations, which is particularly suitable for this project, is Stratego, a term-rewriting language.
 Given a DSL definition as a Stratego program, the goal is to derive a refactoring, that translates code of the host language to code of the DSL.